Obituary of Baron Harro Constantin von Maydell

 In lieu of flowers, the family asks that you make a donation to Nipissing University’s Student Emergency Fund https://www.nipissingu.ca/studentemergencyfund.
 The family would also like to thank the staff at the North Bay Regional Health Center and the Cardiac ICU at Health Sciences North.
 A special heartfelt thank-you to nurse Tracey, for taking such wonderful care of both Harro and family.

-Finally, the family asks that in honour of Harro you ensure to always use proper grammar, complete a daily crossword puzzle and keep cheering for those ‘Maple Laughs’ as it was his dream to see them win the cup again.To plant a tree in memory of Baron Harro von Maydell, please visit Tribute Store
+Finally, the family asks that in honour of Harro you ensure to always use proper grammar, complete a daily crossword puzzle and keep cheering for those ‘Maple Laughs’ as it was his dream to see them win the cup again.To plant a beautiful memorial tree in memory of Baron Harro von Maydell, please visit our Tree Store

 Martyn Funeral Home